scalalandio/chimney/docs/docs/cheatsheet.md

     // source.into[Target].customization.transform        generates inlined Transformer code
     // source.intoPartial[Target].customization.transform generates inlined PartialTransformer code
     // obj.using(patch).customization.patch               generates inlined Patcher code
-    import io.scalaland.chimney.inline._

-    // Automatic derivation returns Transformer/PartialTransformer/Patcher
-    // instead of Transformer.AutoDerived/PartialTransformer.AutoDerived/Patcher.AutoDerived
-    // (see below).
-    import io.scalaland.chimney.auto._
+    import io.scalaland.chimney.inlined._
     ```

 !!! warning

-    Chimney uses [sanely-automatic derivation](cookbook.md#automatic-semiautomatic-and-inlined-derivation) - it tries
+    Chimney uses [sanely-automatic derivation](cookbook.md#automatic-semiautomatic-and-inlined-derivation): it tries
-    to derive instance recursively with a single macro expansion, with is both less taking on typer (faster compilation)
+    to derive an instance recursively with a single macro expansion.
+This reduces work for the typer (improving
-    as well as allows avoiding unnecessary boxing with `partial.Result`.
+    compilation time) and avoids unnecessary boxing with `partial.Result`.

-    By importing `io.scalaland.chimney.auto._` we're forcng Chimney to create intermediate instances which breaks
-    these improvements (but it might be more familiar behavior for people coming from e.g. Circe).
+    Chimney 2.x no longer provides `io.scalaland.chimney.auto._`.
+Automatic derivation is provided from the type-class
+    companions, while `syntax._` and `inlined._` let you choose which extension methods to import.

 !!! example "Partial Results"